My love is not of this world, she thought.

 She didn’t need a mask of perfection only his authenticity with truth etched upon his brow and the glow of real love shining in his eyes.
 She didn’t want some unrealistic ideal only the beating of his heart against hers and a smile etched on their lips.

-He would drink her in like it was the most natural thing he had ever done, needing to satisfy an ancient thirst.
+He would drink her in like it was the most natural thing he had ever done, summoned from the core of his spirit like needing to satisfy an ancient thirst.
 Feeling the depth of the pull towards her he would open his arms to her mystery not turn and run.

-Without taking a step he would fall deep into the place that he was always meant to be, by the side of the girl that smelled of sandalwood and open fields after a long Summer rain; intoxicating, fresh air that would fill his lungs all in one easy breathe with a depth that eased him and soothed him to the depths of his soul.
+Without taking a step he would fall deep into the place that he was always meant to be, by the side of the girl who smelled of sandalwood and open fields after a long Summer rain; intoxicating, fresh air that would fill his lungs all in one easy breathe with a depth that eased him and soothed him to the bottom of his soul.

 He would be the type of man to get lost in the scatter of her stars and never tire of tracing her endless skies.